4:30 AM 6/29/2020

-Single or Double Disc Brake in the Front and Rear with single Disc Brake withg single channel ABS or Dual Channel ABS.
+Single or Double Disc Brake in the Front and Rear with single Disc Brake with single channel ABS or Dual Channel ABS.

-If one disc only available and if sudden brake is applied, the front wheel will stop and the bike will turn side wise and will throw the rider from the motorcycle.
-If the front wheel is fitted with two discs for the brake and if sudden brake is applied alone on them, the front wheel stop while the rear wheel running and in the result the rear side of the motorcycle will lift up and will throw the pillion passenger and the rider in front of the motorcycle.
+If one disc on the front wheel is available and if sudden brake is applied, the front wheel will stop and the bike will turn side wise (Lock) and will throw the rider from the motorcycle.
+If the front wheel is fitted with two discs for the brake, and if sudden brake is applied alone on them, the front wheel stop while the rear wheel running and in the result the rear side of the motorcycle will lift up and will throw the pillion passenger and the rider in front of the motorcycle.
 If rear brake only applied the bicycle will tend to move sideways of the fitted drum brake side.

 Disk brakes are operated by the hydraulic oil pressure.
 The disc brake system consists of large wheel disc(s), master cylinder and piston and slave piston on the caliper, hydraulic oil and reservoir.
 When the rider press the front brake lever in return the pistons will move forward and press the brake pads on the disc and stop the movement of the wheel.

-ABS Brake system prevents the wheel lock up by claculating the rotation of the wheel and applies the brake according to it.
-You can't pump the brake lever as in non ABS model the sytem will work according to the spped of the wheel and will supply the oil to control the brake ing power.
+ABS Brake system prevents the wheel lock up by calculating the rotation of the wheel and applies the brake according to it.
+You can't pump the brake lever as in non ABS model the system will work according to the speed of the wheel and will supply the oil to control the braking power.
 ABS versions are little expensive but in the Super-motorcycles it is a new feature while in the commuter bikes it is an option.

 Dual channel ABS system.